 Scenario

-This best practice provides an example of how to check for the MAX_PT function in code that is committed and deployed.
+This best practice provides an example of how to check for the MAX_PT function in code that is submitted and deployed.
+The following table describes the validation process:

 |